vkeenan/mp4-transcribe/README.md

 ## Description

-`mp4-transcribe` is a Python-based tool that transcribes MP4 audio files to SRT (SubRip Text) subtitle files.
+`mp4-transcribe` is a Python-based tool that transcribes MP4 video files to SRT (SubRip Text) subtitle files.
 It leverages the power of machine learning and natural language processing to accurately transcribe audio, making it a valuable resource for content creators, video editors, and accessibility advocates.

 ## Features